c-ehrlich/hikaru-discord-bot/README.md

 This is a Discord Bot for tracking progress for the Hikaru Challenge, an immersion challenge in the language learning community.
 With a bit of re-themeing, it could also be used to track just about anything else.

 ## Setup
 - Deploy this repository.
-It should be able to run on any service that can run Node.js apps, but a Procfile is included specifically for Heroku.
-If deployed to Heroku, the Dyno type will need to be changed from the default 'web' to 'worker'.
-Please note that if using a free account, this bot will use up to 744 (31*24) of your 1000 monthly free hours as it needs to run 24/7.
+It should be able to run on any service that can run Node.js apps, but a `Procfile` is included specifically for Heroku.
+If deployed to Heroku, the Dyno type will need to be changed from the default `web` to `worker`.
+Please note that if using a free account, this bot will use up to 744 (31*24) of your 1000 free monthly hours as it needs to run 24/7.
-- Create a MongoDB Database, for example on [MongoDB Atlas](https://www.mongodb.com/atlas/database).
+- Create a MongoDB Database.
+A good free choice is the [MongoDB Atlas](https://www.mongodb.com/atlas/database) free tier.
 Note the URI to connect to the database.
 - Go to the [Discord Developer Portal](https://discord.com/developers/applications) and create a new Bot.
-Give it a name, description, and avatar image if you like.
+Give it a name, description, and avatar image.
 Make sure to note the bot's Discord Token and Client ID.
 - Create your environent variables.
-Depending on how you are deploying, this will either mean creating a .env file based on the sample.env template, or changing the Config Vars in a web interface
+Depending on how you are deploying, this will either mean creating a `.env` file based on the `sample.env` template, or changing the Config Vars in a web interface
   - `DISCORD_TOKEN`: The Discord Token you got while creating the bot
   - `CLIENT_ID`: The Client ID you got while creating the bot
   - `MONGO_URI`: The URI to connect to your MongoDB Database